 - Timelines reveal gaps in your research where more information about your ancestor is needed.

-Tools to Create Your Ancestor’s Timeline
+Try These Tools to Create Your Ancestor’s Timeline

 My favorite two tools to use when I start creating a timeline for an ancestor are paper and pencil.